jim-coffey/ptor-utils/README.md

 * hasClass

-  Utility function to check whether element has exact match for a class Returns a promise
+  Utility function to check whether element has exact match for a class.
+  Returns a promise.

+* containsOneOfText

+  Utility Function to check whether text contains any of an array of text values i.e. the needles we're checking for.

+* OptionsWrapper

+  Utility Class for wrapping elements with multiple options and simplifying access to setting and getting those options.